 Brighten your colours and whiten your whites without using expensive and non-eco-friendly bleaches with – yes, you guessed it – good old vinegar!
 Try adding about one cup to your load.

-Vinegar is also a great alternative to fabric softeners, which are expensive and damaging to the environment (plus we've tested ones that perform worse than water alone).
-Check your washing machine manual before using to ensure it doesn't warn against using vinegar in your model.
+Vinegar is also a great alternative to fabric softeners, which are expensive and damaging to the environment.
+Check your washing machine manual before using though to ensure it doesn't warn against using vinegar in your model.

 10. Swap commercial washing machine cleaner for a hot wash

-Commercial washing machine cleaner is expensive and largely unnecessary.
+Commercial washing machine cleaner is expensive and largely unnecessary, say CHOICE experts.

 Keep your washing machine clean and in good working condition with this simple trick: if you regularly wash in cold water, run the occasional very hot empty cycle, with just a bit of good-quality detergent in the dispenser, and it'll help keep scrud at bay.
 Also, ditch fabric softeners as they add to build-up.